garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 desc<-desc[,which(findNA==FALSE)]
 {% endhighlight %}

-Next, we clean those variables in which all the values are the same for al drugs.
-We do it calculating the standard deviation of the different variables, if the sd is zero, that means that all the values of the variable are the same, so we keep only those variables with non-zero sd.
+Next, we clean those variables with the same value for all the drugs.
+We do it by calculating the standard deviation of the different variables.
+If the sd is zero, that means that all the values of the variable are the same so we can remove it.{: style="text-align: justify"}

 {% highlight r %}
 findIdentical<- apply(desc, 2, sd)
 desc<-desc[,which(findIdentical!=0)]
 {% endhighlight %}

-and finaly we manually clean some of the variables.
-In this case I found that those variables in the validation set only had one value so I removed them from the training set.
+and finally, we manually clean some of the variables.
+In this case, I found that those variables in the validation set only had one value so I removed them from the training set.{: style="text-align: justify"}

 {% highlight r %}
 #Manual cleaning